KKGo-Software-engineering/workshop-summer/Backlog.md

 }
 ```

-6. GET /api/v1/users/{id}/transections
+6. GET /api/v1/spenders/{id}/transections

-- Description: Retrieves a list of all transections for a specific user.
+- Description: Retrieves a list of all transections for a specific spender.
 - Response:
 - Status Code: 200 OK
 - Content Type: application/json